kimwalisch/primesieve/src/README.md

 # C++ classes

-* **PrimeSieve** coordinates prime sieving, it instantiates the PreSieve, SievingPrimes and PrimeGenerator classes which do the actual prime sieving.
+* **PrimeSieve** coordinates prime sieving, it instantiates the PreSieve, SievingPrimes and PrintPrimes classes which do the actual prime sieving.
 PrimeSieve's main method is
   ```PrimeSieve::sieve(start, stop)``` which sieves the primes inside
   the interval [start, stop]. libprimesieve's C and C++ APIs are